top of page

 Youth & Family

 As a vital component of our Community Program, the Youth & Family program offers comprehensive resources, advocacy, and direct support services tailored to families with youth aged from birth to 18 years who are experiencing hearing loss.
-The program also serves children with deaf adults (CODAs).
+The program also serves children of deaf adults (CODAs).
 Our overarching goal is to ensure that every family can communicate, connect, and thrive together.

 Direct Support